 - Specific literature texts are studied solo or in small groups, depending on the range of texts being studied

-- Blocks of 4-week classes for IB English will start mid-October 2020
+- Blocks of 4-week classes for IB English start in mid-October 2023

 - SAT/ACT classes have already started for the October and December sittings